Uberi/University-Notes/GENE123/GENE123.md

 Resistance is the last part of the three parts of **Ohm's Law**, which can be stated as $V = IR$ - voltage is the product of current and resistance.
 Other forms are $I = \frac V R$ and $R = \frac V I$.

+Ohm's law works for the passive sign convention - it assumes that positive current enters the positve terminal of the resistor.

+While resistors don't have a different positive and negative terminal, we can assign positive and negative terminals to them for the purpose of measuring the voltage.

 Two special cases are a short circuit, when resistance is 0 and current becomes undefined, and an open circuit, when resistance is infinity and current becomes 0.

 Clearly, $P = VI = (IR)I = I^2 R$.
 Likewise, $P = VI = V \frac V R = \frac {V^2} R$.